WorkLink: Origin Groups – What Authors and Admins Need to Know

 To avoid access issues:

-If an author must move groups, confirm whether they still need access to projects created in their previous group.
+If an author must update their Origin Group membership, confirm whether they still need access to projects created in their previous Origin group.

 Ensure collaborating authors belong to the same Origin Group.